 Hannah’s route to a brewing apprenticeship

 Hannah’s family were all involved within the brewing industry.
-Four generations of relatives had roles being fitters, engineers and various others.
-However, Hannah had always wanted to become the first brewer in her family.
+Four generations of relatives had roles being fitters, engineers and in area management.
+Hannah had always wanted to become the first brewer in her family.
 In 2019 Hannah decided to make that dream a reality.
 She began to look for a brewing apprenticeship.
 In perfect timing Hannah soon found an opportunity and began her apprenticeship with, Thwaites Brewery.
 A company that had previously employed Hannah’s great Aunt, from leaving school up until her retirement.

 Preparing for end-point assessment

-Hannah’s determination to succeed was worth it in the end.
+The determination to succeed was worth it in the end.
 Hannah went on to achieve a Distinction in her overall Brewer End Point Assessment.
-A remarkable journey that left her employers ever more proud to have her on their team.
+A proud and remarkable journey that was supported throughout by HIT Training and Thwaites.